Why a cleaning up in Switzerland? Isn’t it sparkling clean here? What is there to clean up? I wondered…

 Last year we had 12 meeting points throughout the country, with 424 participants.
 This year we are growing to over 30 locations.
 Everyone is welcome: kids and adults, groups and people alone.

 Action and Awareness

 Last year the World Cleanup Day Switzerland participants gathered 2’400 kilos of trash in Switzerland alone.
-Various things were found on land and in the lake: from porn magazines, lube packages and car batteries to shopping carts and e-scooters.
+Various things were found on land and in the lake: from porn magazines, lube packages, and car batteries to shopping carts and e-scooters.
 Remarkable also, was the amount of cigarette butts: more than 38’000!
-With one cigarette butt having up to 7’000 toxic chemicals in it according to WHO (2018), it can contaminate over 1’000 liters of water and it’s plastic will never be decomposed organically.
+One cigarette butt has up to 7’000 toxic chemicals in it according to WHO (2018), This can contaminate over 1’000 liters of water and it’s plastic will never be decomposed organically.

 I remember my Dutch aunt saying: “It’s like constantly walking on a film set here; everything is so perfect!”.
 And yes, I agree, the country appears to be super clean and green.
 However, the fact that our trash system is so good might have an unexpected counter effect; we as inhabitants don’t see how much garbage we actually produce and throw away.

 FG- For the authorities in Switzerland, the cost of cleaning litter amounts to more than 200 million CHF a year.
 Just look at the 2’400 kilos of trash we’ve found in a couple of hours last year.
 Of course, we cannot and shouldn’t compare ourselves to more polluted countries.
 All this garbage reflects how good our economy is and grows, but it also results in more single-use plastic, making it more convenient for our society to damage the environment.
 We could do way better.
 Especially where infrastructure and money are present and we are educated enough to know how and where to throw away our used products.
 It’s just the bad habits and ease of use that we need to get rid of.